This article was last updated by on

 According to the ASPCA, Monstera plants are toxic to cats due to calcium oxalate crystals in all parts of the plant.
 Upon ingestion, it causes oral irritations, gastrointestinal upset, excessive drooling, and in critical conditions, kidney damage.

-Monstera plants contain insoluble calcium oxalate crystals (needle-like raphides) throughout their roots, stems, and leaves, and that causes a severe burning sensation and irritation in cats, dogs, and even humans upon ingestion.
+Generally, Monstera plants contain insoluble calcium oxalate crystals (needle-like raphides) throughout their roots, stems, and leaves.
+So, the roots, stem, and Monstera leaves are toxic to cats, dogs, and humans.

 cat catching the monstera